mrsp/serow/README.md

     doi={10.1109/LRA.2018.2852788}, <br/>
     month={Oct},<br/>
 }<br/>

-# New Feature
-SEROW now also supports quadruped robot state estimation.
-The base estimator used in the latter case is a variant of the one presented in:
-R. Hartley, M. G. Jadidi, J. Grizzle, and R. M. Eustice, “Contact-aided invariant extended kalman filtering for legged robot state estimation,” in Proceedings of Robotics: Science and Systems, Pittsburgh, Pennsylvania, June 2018.

-The 3D-CoM estimator is the one proposed in "Nonlinear State Estimation for Humanoid Robot Walking" (https://ieeexplore.ieee.org/document/8403285).
-Although originality presented for humanoids, the same principles apply in quadrupeds.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.